Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Office Depot Inc at its Bristol facility, reporting 143 affected workers.
+The biggest impact was at Office Depot at its Bristol facility, reporting 143 affected workers.
 Kmart followed with 113 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Virginia's labor market, with activity diverging between monthly and annual comparisons.
-The Transportation sector warrants close attention heading into the next period.
+This data points to a mixed picture for Virginia's labor market, with activity diverging between monthly and annual comparisons.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.